bf2fc6cc711aee1a0c2a/kas-installer/README.md

 #echo "REGISTERED_USERS_PER_ORGANISATION='$(echo "${MY_CUSTOM_ORG_QUOTA}" | yq e -o=json -I=0)'"

 ```

+### Secret Customization
+Similar to the `kas-fleet-manager-service-template-params` previously described, the `kas-installer.sh` process will check for the presence of an executable named `kas-fleet-manager-secrets-template-params` in
+the project root.
+When available, it will be executed with the expection that key/value pairs will be output to stdout.
+The output
+will be used when processing the kas-fleet-manager's [secrets-template.yml](https://github.com/bf2fc6cc711aee1a0c2a/kas-fleet-manager/blob/main/templates/secrets-template.yml).

 ### Instance Types
 The default kas-fleet-manager configuration enables the deployment of two instance types, `standard` and `developer`.
 Permission
 to create an instance of a particular type depends on the organization's quota for the user creating the instance.